 SCULPTURE IN THE NEWPORT BEACH CIVIC CENTER PARK EXHIBITION

-Ten pieces of artwork have been selected by a special panel of jurors for installation in the Sculpture in the Newport Beach Civic Center Park Exhibition.
-The works will be prominently showcased for a period of two years (Summer 2014 - Summer 2016) in the heart of Newport Beach at the newly created Civic Center Park.
+Ten pieces of artwork have been selected by a special panel of jurors for installation in the Scupture in the Newport Beach Civic Center Park Exhibition.
+The works will be prominently showcased for a period of two years (summer 2014-summer 2016) in the heart of Newport Beach at the newly created Civic Center Park.
 The 14-acre, ocean-view site was specially designed by renowned landscape architect Peter Walker as an intended sculpture garden.